rust-lang/nomicon/src/atomics/acquire-release.md

 would have the _option_ of reading `0` instead of `1`, and really if we want our mutex to be sane, it should only be able to read `1`.

-So it seems that want we _want_ is to be able to apply our arrow rules from before to completely rule out zero from the set of the possible values — if we were able to draw a large arrow from the Thread 1’s `+= 1;` to Thread 2’s `guard`, then we could trivially then use the rule to rule out `0` as a value
+So it seems that want we _want_ is to be able to apply the coherence rules from before to completely rule out zero from the set of the possible values — if we were able to draw a large arrow from the Thread 1’s `+= 1;` to Thread 2’s `guard`, then we could trivially then use the rule to rule out `0` as a value